dss-extensions/DSS-Python/README.md

-# dss_python: Unofficial bindings for EPRI's OpenDSS
+# DSS Python: Unofficial bindings for EPRI's OpenDSS

 Python bindings and misc tools for using OpenDSS (EPRI Distribution System Simulator).
-Based on CFFI and `dss_capi`, aiming for full COM compatibility on Windows, Linux and MacOS.
+Based on CFFI and DSS C-API, aiming for full COM compatibility on Windows, Linux and MacOS.

 <p align="center">
     <img alt="Overview of related repositories" src="https://raw.githubusercontent.com/PMeira/dss_python/master/docs/images/repomap.svg?sanitize=true" width=600>
 </p>

-If you are looking for the custom OpenDSS C-API library, see [`dss_capi`](http://github.com/PMeira/dss_capi/).
+If you are looking for the custom OpenDSS C-API library, see [`DSS C-API`](http://github.com/PMeira/dss_capi/).

-Version 0.10.0 (**unreleased**), based on OpenDSS revision 2246.
-For version 0.9.8, see [here](https://github.com/PMeira/dss_python/tree/0.9.8).
-This is a work-in-progress but it's deemed stable enough to be made public.
-The main goal of creating a COM-compatible API was reached!
+Version 0.10.0, based on OpenDSS revision 2395.
+While we plan to add a lot more funcionality into DSS Python, the main goal of creating a COM-compatible API has been reached.

 This module mimics the COM structure (as exposed via `win32com` or `comtypes`), effectively enabling multi-platform compatibility at Python level.
 Most of the COM documentation can be used as-is, but instead of returning tuples or lists, this modules returns/accepts NumPy arrays for numeric data exchange.

 The module depends on CFFI, NumPy and, optionally, SciPy.Sparse for reading the sparse system admittance matrix.

 If you are not bound to the COM API and its quirks, you might be insterested in OpenDSSDirect.py.
 [OpenDSSDirect.py](https://github.com/NREL/OpenDSSDirect.py/) exposes a more Pythonic API and contains extra utilities.
-Thanks to @kdheepak, OpenDSSDirect.py v0.3+ uses dss_python's backend -- this means you can use both modules at once.
-For example, if you have old code using the official COM objects, you could quickly switch to dss_python with very few code changes, and then use [`opendssdirect.utils`](https://nrel.github.io/OpenDSSDirect.py/opendssdirect.html#module-opendssdirect.utils) to generate some DataFrames.
+Thanks to @kdheepak, OpenDSSDirect.py v0.3+ uses DSS Python's backend -- this means you can use both modules at once.
+For example, if you have old code using the official COM objects, you could quickly switch to DSS Python with very few code changes, and then use [`opendssdirect.utils`](https://nrel.github.io/OpenDSSDirect.py/opendssdirect.html#module-opendssdirect.utils) to generate some DataFrames.

 ## Recent changes

-- version 0.10.0 **(WIP)**: Introduce a faster but less compatible module and add optional warnings for the traditional version (e.g. warn when using `DSS.activecircuit` instead of `DSS.ActiveCircuit`).
+- 2018-11-17 / version 0.10.0: Lots of changes, fixes and new features.
+Check the new [changelog](docs/changelog.md) document for a list.
 - 2018-08-12 / version 0.9.8: Reorganize modules (v7 and v8), adds 8 missing methods and new backend methods for OpenDSSDirect.py v0.3+.
 Integrates many fixes from DSS_CAPI and the upstream OpenDSS.
 - 2018-04-30 / version 0.9.7: Fix some of the setters that used array data.
 - 2018-04-05 / version 0.9.6: Adds missing `ActiveCircuit.CktElements[index]` (or `...CktElements(index)`) and `ActiveCircuit.Buses[index]` (or `...Buses(index)`).